DerfJagged/Neo-Geo-MVS-Pause-Button-Mod/README.md

 The Neo Geo MVS does not normally support pausing of games through regular controls.
 However, (all?) games support a special pause mode when DIP switch #8 is flipped to the ON position during gameplay.
 This is a graceful pause, as background animations and sound generally continue playing.
 This mod simply allows you to use a dedicated button on your controller or control panel to electrically toggle this DIP switch.
 In short, this is a momentary-to-toggle switch board.

-Note that this has only been test fit to sit flush on a MV-1AX motherboard, but looks like it will fit any board.
-If you install this mod, please let us know if it sits flush and we can note that here.
+Note that this has only been test fit to sit flush on a MV-1AX motherboard.
+If you install this mod on a different motherboard, please let us know if it sits flush and we can note that here.

 https://github.com/DerfJagged/Neo-Geo-MVS-Pause-Button-Mod/assets/24844708/793aafa5-709e-4766-8840-4fdc3d2cc627